sevprgmr/FreeBeckDI/Readme.md

+# Intervalidate.Org's Free Online Beck Depression Index
-Readme File for Intervalidate.Org's Free Beck Online Depression Index Exam.
+Intervalidate.Org's Free Beck Online Depression Index Exam.
 It it a website that will be hosted on Godaddy using MySql as the Relational Database Server.